We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Listening to music, podcasts, or relaxing sounds or masking environmental noises with headphones can help a person fall asleep.
+Listening to music, podcasts, relaxing sounds, or masking environmental noises with headphones can help a person fall asleep.

 This article looks at the benefits and risks of sleeping with headphones and explores some of the best options available to buy online.